How should we score athletes and candidates: geometric scoring rules: Optimal scoring rules

-If we make the further assumption that the cardinal qualities $u_i^a$ are drawn independently and identically (i.e.\ we further assume that the performances of athletes in a race are independent) from a distribution with an absolutely continuous density function, it is also the case that the total score of $a$ is equal to $a$'s expected overall quality. \end{theorem}
+where expectation is conditional on $R_i(u_i)$ -- the ordinal ranking induced by $u_i$.
+If we make the further assumption that the cardinal qualities $u_i^a$ are drawn independently and identically (i.e.\ we further assume that the performances of athletes in a race are independent) from a distribution with a continuous density function, it is also the case that the total score of $a$ is equal to $a$'s expected overall quality. \end{theorem}